turingschool/career-development-curriculum-site/module_one/index.md

 * SIAT ask mentors (or other contact) questions about their jobs and career paths
 * SIAT discuss career goals with mentor (or other contact) in at least 1 conversation

+**Interviewing Level I:**
+* SIAT describe how their identity influences their career goals
+* SIAT describe their strengths from previous careers/experiences and in current work at Turing
+* SIAT describe why they decided to pursue this career in basic terms (i.e., desire for career change, love of problem solving, etc.)
+* SIAT reflect on and describe their approach to problem-solving in technical assessments

 **Materials Level I:**
 * SIAT understand what makes them a unique asset to the tech industry in order to highlight these aspects of their identity in your LinkedIn
 * SIAT create a LinkedIn profile that includes: